 1. Extend Your Marketing Email Content

-With the introduction of the smartphone, receiving, checking and even sending mails has grown exponentially and remained strong on mobile.
+With the introduction of the smartphone, receiving, checking, and even sending emails has grown exponentially and remained strong on mobile.
 Conversely, data also suggests that clicks from mobile devices are significantly lower than those made via a desktop or laptop computer.

 The most successful tactic has always been to expand your marketing email’s content, enabling it to function almost as an entire site or even as a landing page.
 The biggest advantage if doing this is that shoppers can browse your entire collection of offerings without having to click a single button.